 Real-world examples of ChatGPT-related threats

-AI-powered tools like ChatGPT are already shaping business operations, but their rapid adoption has led to security incidents that highlight potential risks.
-From accidental data leaks to AI-enhanced cybercrime, enterprises have faced real-world consequences when using these tools without proper safeguards.
+The rapid adoption of AI tools like ChatGPT comes with many risks.
+From accidental data leaks to AI-enhanced cybercrime, enterprises are facing real-world consequences of using these tools without proper safeguards.

 The following cases highlight how weak ChatGPT security can expose sensitive information or even allow malicious actors to exploit it.